networknt/light-rfcs/light-rest-4j/0001-openapi-validator-bug-fix.md

 In current implementation, partial validators of path parameters and query parameters cannot work properly.

+There are three main reasons:

-The main reason for this is that the path parameters and the query parameters are only recognized as strings since they are located in URL.
+1. The path parameters and the query parameters are only recognized as strings since they are located in URL.

-In addition, URL decode is also needed before validating and arrays included by query parameter should be validated entirely.
+2. URL decode for path parameter is needed before validating

+3. arrays included by query parameter should be validated entirely.
 ### Motivation